partylikeits1983/miden-tutorials/docs/src/rust-client/ephemeral_note_how_to.md

 ## What we'll cover

-- **Introduction to Ephemeral Notes:** Understand what ephemeral notes are and how they differ from standard notes.
+- **Introduction to Unauthenticated Notes:** Understand what unauthenticated notes are and how they differ from standard notes.
 - **Serialization Example:** See how to serialize and deserialize a note to demonstrate how notes can be propagated to client instances faster than the blocktime.
-- **Performance Insights:** Observe how ephemeral notes can reduce transaction times dramatically.
+- **Performance Insights:** Observe how unauthenticated notes can reduce transaction times dramatically.

 ## Step-by-step process